ShopinX Info

 Recipient and initial owner addresses should be publicly documented

-The constructor receives the initial 300M recipient and the administrative owner as two arguments, with no on-chain labelling of what each address represents.
+The constructor receives the initial recipient of the full supply and the administrative owner as two arguments, with no on-chain labelling of what each address represents.
 Clear documentation of these addresses is essential for downstream trust evaluation given the broad administrative powers described elsewhere in this report.